payplug/SyliusPayPlugPlugin/doc/authorized_payment.md

 ## Activation

-On the payment method configuration, you can enable the deferred catpure feature.
+On the payment method configuration, you can enable the deferred capture feature.

 ![admin_deferred_capture_feature.png](images/admin_deferred_capture_feature.png)